RoKu-1999/serverlessSGXJavascript/README.md

 Web-Apps:

 - Benefit in Latency regarding higher amount of computations
 - Benefit in Scalalbility as Server can handle more clients

 Improvements?

 - Can Non-Web Javascript Engines achieve any benefit in Latency and/or scalability by being excecuted in an enclave?
 -

+Survey of Serverless in the fog [8]:

+- Faas platforms are:
+	- AWS Lambda (Amazon)
+	- Azure functions (Microsoft)
+	- Cload functions (google)
+	- Apache OpenWhisk (open source)
+- Chapter 6: secure FAAS approaches with Intel SGX
+	- 1) Clemmys [9], shielded execution framework on top of Intel SGX, based on OpenWhisk
+	- 1) Implements encryption with key management system
+	- 1) Can execute Javascript/python
+	- 2) S-FaaS [2], based on OpenWhisk, works with Key Distribution Enclave for Workers
+	- 2) computes/estimates resources correctly
+	- 3) Brenner and Kapitza [3] propose secure FaaS architecture based on Javascript isolation capabilities
+	- 3) Using javascript enables to bundle libraries, store interpreter in enclave and reuse runtime contexts
+	- 3) Uses SecureDuk or Google Secure V8, functions are loaded from external storage and attested via Intel SGX
+	- 4) Diggi [10] execute secure distributed functions, running trusted and untrusted process shared by the functions
+	- 5) SE-Lambda working with sandboxes
+	- More secure approaches with information flow, etc. not utilising Intel SGX
+	- What security aspects are realized by whom?
+		- Data Confidentiality: 1, 2, 3, 4
+		- Data integrity: 1, 2, 3, 4
+		- Function Integrity: 1, 3, 4
+		- Billing: 2

+Question:
+	- Can function integrity and the billing mechanisms be combined?

 Serverless Java: